 Half the battle with writing a blog is having a subject to write about.
 Spending some time thinking about blog titles is time well spent.
 Looking at your ideal customer again – what questions do they have?
 What information are they looking for on the internet?
 How can you help them?
 These types of questions are often good sources of inspiration for blog posts.
 Once you have a list of posts, you can spend your 15 minutes making a start writing some content.
 Find out more information on blogging for your business.

 Can you do some work on an email automation?
 Using an email client like Mailchimp enables you to run an automated series of emails for new subscribers to your list.
 In its simplest form this could just be a welcome email and follow up.
 Automations can be made more complex with different options based on subscriber behaviour but having a simple welcome campaign in place is a good start and will help to nurture your list.

 There are a number of ways you could spend 15 minutes a day looking at SEO.
 Thinking about your website, reviewing title tags, meta descriptions and website copy to make sure they are well optimised for your keywords is something which should be done often.
 Adding fresh content in the form of blogs, news items and other site content is another type ofon-site SEO.
 Remember though – your content should always be written with your keywords and user intent in mind.

 Of course this list is by no means exhaustive, it is just intended to give you an idea of how you can start to make a positive impact on your digital presence just spending a short time a day looking at different areas – but, do try and be honest with yourself and think about outsourcing if you know you are not going to be able to do it for yourself.
-Pure Systems offer a range of services designed to assist and complement your own efforts in Digital Marketing – either on a monthly retainer or as and when you need the help.
+Rumble Digital Marketing offer a range of services designed to assist and complement your own efforts in Digital Marketing - either on a monthly retainer or as and when you need the help.
 Get in touch for more information.